Klamsal1/My-project/README.md

 # My-project
-This repo is use case during my study
+This repo is use case during mmy practice